rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/6b-tekton.md

 Let's learn how to use the **roxctl** command line.

-1. Export these environment variables:
+1. Export these environment variables, your facilitator will give you these from the group exercise.

 ```bash
 export ROX_API_TOKEN=eyJhbGciOiJSUzI1NiIsIm...